evert/evert.github.com/_posts/2023/2023-03-30-switching-to-fedora.md

 [giant list of bugs][3] that I ran into when Ubuntu switched Firefox from apt to Snap.

-To be honest I feel a bit bad ragging on Ubuntu, because without knowning *anything* about how the project and Canconical is run, my intuition is that the steam is just kind of running out for them.
+To be honest I feel a bit bad ragging on Ubuntu, because without knowing *anything* about how the project and Canonical is run, my intuition is that the steam is just kind of running out for them.
 Ubuntu feels 'depressed', but maybe it's all in my head.